-This variety of simulation engines has generated an extensive study on the DEVS performance, commonly focused on particular application domains.
-However, after several years of research, a final version of a discrete event simulation benchmark was published, named DEVStone.^{19-21} DEVStone can be used to automatically generate a vast variety of models with different shapes and sizes.
+This variety of simulation engines has generated an extensive study in DEVS performance, commonly focused on particular application domains.
+However, after several years of research, a final version of a discrete event simulation benchmark was published, named DEVStone [19], [20], [21].
+DEVStone can be used to automatically generate a vast variety of models with different shapes and sizes.
 These models can then be simulated to test different features with respect to the corresponding simulator.

-These benchmarks incorporate several benefits but some of them suffer from shortcomings in their mathematical descriptions, like the formal computation of the total number of events triggered.
-In this paper, we reconsider these benchmarks.
-Firstly, we include the computation of the total number of events triggered inside each benchmark.
-Secondly, we fix some equations that in the work by Wainer et al. did not give the exact number of transitions.
-In^{21} , these Equations are (2), (3) and (4).21 It is worthwhile to mention that these errors have not affected the reliability of the previous papers results, since these models have been always used to compare wall-clock execution times.
-Finally, we define an additional benchmark, which demands the same computational effort as the more complex model in DEVStone, but is analytically more manageable, as is demonstrated in the research work of this paper.
+These benchmarks incorporate several benefits but some of them suffer from shortcomings in their math-39 ematical descriptions, like the formal computation of the total number of events triggered.
+In this paper, we 40 reconsider these benchmarks.
+Firstly, we include the computation of the total number of events triggered 41 inside each benchmark.
+Secondly, we fix some equations that in [21] did not give the exact number of 42 transitions, concretely equations (2), (3) and (4) in [21].
+It is worthwhile to mention that these errors have 43 not affected the reliability of previous paper results, since these models have been always used to compare 44 wall-clock execution times.
+Finally, we define an additional benchmark, called HOmem, that demands the 45 same computational effort than HOmod, the more complex model in DEVStone, but is analytically more 46 manageable, as is demonstrated in the research work.
+47

 The remainder of this paper is organized as follows: we show a brief description of the DEVS formalism and introduce several DEVS simulation engines in Section 2.
-The DEVStone benchmark is revisited in Section 3, including all of the contributions to the benchmark performed in this work.
-In Section 4 we describe our experimental infrastructure and methodology.
-In Section 5 we present experimental results, including a comparison of up to five simulators and more than 1400 DEVStone models.
-Finally, we present conclusions in Section 6.
+The DEVStone benchmark is revisited in

+Section 3, including all the contributions to the benchmark performed in this work.
+In Section 4 we describe 50 our experimental infrastructure and methodology.
+In Section 5 we present experimental results, including a 51 comparison of up to five simulators and more than 1400 DEVStone models.
+Finally, we present conclusions 52 in Section 6.
+53

-2 DEVS: Formalism and simulation engines
+2. DEVS: Formalism and Simulation Engines 54